PundiAI/fx-docs/upgrade-instructions/versions/v4.2.1/cosmovisor.md

 {% endhint %}

 {% hint style="warning" %}
-This upgrade tutorial is for testnet v4.2.0-rc0 upgrade to v5.0.x, if it is another upgrade or network, please select the corresponding upgrade tutorial
+This upgrade tutorial is for mainnet v3.1.x upgrade to v4.2.1, if it is another upgrade or network, please select the corresponding upgrade tutorial
 {% endhint %}

 ## 1. Install Cosmovisor